ohmvaghela/Learn/javaEnterpriceEdition/spring_boot_secutiy.md

   - Holds details of the currently authenticated user, including their authentication and authorization information.
   - `SecurityContextHolder` provides access to `SecurityContext`, which contains the `Authentication object`.
   - The `Authentication object` holds the `Principal` (authenticated user details) and their `GrantedAuthority` (permissions/roles).

+- ### Authentication Object
+  - There can be many types but we will discuss `UsernamePasswordAuthentcationToken`
+  - It is the token that is stored in `securityContext`
+  - Creating token, It takes 3 input params out of which only first two is mandatory
+    - UserDetails
+    - Credentials : Sensitive info, usually password
+    - Authorities: The authorities or roles assigned to the user.
+  - Once it is created we can also add other detials like the request detials like IP address of request etc
+  - This can be done using "setDetails" and details can be extracted using
+    - `new WebAuthenticationDetailsSource().buildDetails(request)`
+  - Authentication can be done using AuthenticationManager
+    - `authenticationManager.authenticate(UsernamePasswordAuthenticationToken)`
+  - Regardless of it is validated or not it can be added to securityContext using
+    - `SecurityContextHolder.getContext().setAuthentication(usernamePasswordAuthenticationToken)`

 - ### Authentication Manager (Interface)
 	- Takes request and passes it on to `Authentication Providers`